fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/troubleshootings.md

 ## Troubleshooting

-This is a document about frequently encountered problems and how to deal with them.
+This article explains the frequently encountered problems and how to troubleshoot them.

 ### 1. **Application does not work.**